MURobotics/GZROS-Software-Tutorials/README.md

 ### Part 2: Downloading the Project

 #### Step 1: Make a Project Folder
 You'll want to make a folder for your projects to be stored, wherever you want to place this you can, but it's recommended that you will be required to access it through your terminal or command line in the future.
-I recommend making the project in your Desktop Directory, as it is easily visible and you can access it with a few clicks.
+I recommend making the project in your Desktop Directory, as it is easily visible and you can access it with a few clicks (our guide will show the commands with the implication that we made a folder named 'projects' on the Desktop).

 #### Step 2: Download your Project into the Project Folder
 Follow this [link](https://github.com/MURobotics/TemplateDockerGZ), and you can select the 'code' or 'clone' button on the page, select download zip and install it into your project folder.